eduardogfma/ruby-on-rails-development-environment/README.md

 This repository provides a minimal, lightweight Docker-based development environment for Ruby on Rails applications.
 The goal is to provide a consistent, version-controlled environment that a team of developers can use to work on one or more Rails applications.

 The intended workflow is for each developer to clone this repository, start the container, and connect to it with a remote-enabled IDE (like VS Code or Cursor).
-By default, all application code lives in a `./workspace` directory, which is ignored by this repository's version control.
-This path can be customized via an environment variable.
+All application code lives in a local directory that you must specify, which is then mounted into the container.
+This directory is ignored by this repository's version control.

 **Key Features:**